 if they refused to budge, and after 30 days they still don’t give you an acceptable offer, guess what….
 You still have the option to retain an attorney

 I strive to produce an appraisal that is clear, concise, logical and with a ton of 3rd party documentation to support my conclusion.
-The report is well organized, highlighting specific negotiation points, such as percentage of the cost of repairs to the pre-loss value of the vehicle.
+The report submitted by my Personal Injury Attorneys in Portland – Gideon Asen LLC is well organized, highlighting specific negotiation points, such as percentage of the cost of repairs to the pre-loss value of the vehicle.
 Having easy to find info at your fingertips can increase your chances of winning a negotiation.
 Most of the main points are on the first two pages of our appraisals.
 Main points are in bold type, with figures like pre-loss value and diminished value in Red.
 Blocks are color coded in yellow, blue and silver to prevent confusion of what goes with what.
 All in all, I’ll put my appraisal up against anyone’s(which I actually do, because the insurance company will have an appraisal prepared also).

 Having easy to find info at your fingertips can increase your chances of winning a negotiation.